FG-AI4H-TG-Symptom/fgai4h-tg-symptom-models-schemas/README.md

 Three schemas exist at the moment:

-- `schemas/berlin-model-manual.schema.json`, a hand-written first attempt to create a schema
+- `schemas/berlin-model-manual.schema.json`, an outdated, hand-written first attempt to create a schema
 - `schemas/berlin-model-generated.schema.json`, a software-generated model aiming to accurately represent relationships
   Online reference: `https://raw.githubusercontent.com/FG-AI4H-TG-Symptom/fgai4h-tg-symptom-models-schemas/master/schemas/berlin-model-generated.schema.json`
 - `schemas/berlin-model-generic.schema.json`, a hand-written version aiming to be a compatible super-set of the generated version by replacing all constants with types